Tour guiding and wildlife interpretation

-Other essentials are the safety of guests, friendliness and politeness, help for the disabled, and adherence to principles of animal welfare and biodiversity conservation, and remembering that although travellers usually want tolerant they are also on vacation to enjoy themselves.
+Other essentials of quality guiding include the safety of guests, friendliness and politeness, help for the disabled, adherence to principles of animal welfare and biodiversity conservation, and remembering that although travellers usually want tolerant they are also on vacation to enjoy themselves.

 Pages relevant to quality guiding and interpretation include:

 - A report on our 2016 Workshop on excellence in interpretation, Enjoyable, Memorable, Meaningful: Using Wildlife Tourism to Do it All/